FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/Security_best_practices.md

 ### Location of files

 -   The configuration files are located in $Gateway\_Home/run\_time/etc.
--   The name and location of the encryption key generating files are established when creating them using the <span class="code">pelencpass </span>command.
+-   The name and location of the encryption key generating files are established when creating them using the `pelencpass `command.

 ### List of sensitive files